-For as low as $235, we provide a total incorporation package, including state filing fees, a full year of registered agent service, custom documents and more!Get Started
+For as low as $225, we provide a total incorporation package, including state filing fees, initial report, a full year of registered agent service, custom documents and more!Get Started

 Interested in forming a corporation in the Land of Enchantment?
 All New Mexico corporations start the same way—by submitting Articles of Incorporation to the New Mexico Secretary of State Corporations Bureau.
 Corporations will also need to file an Initial Corporate Report and get an EIN from the IRS.
 Some corporations may also need licenses or a corporate bank account.

 Sound like a lot?
 Let us incorporate your New Mexico business.
 At High Desert Corporate Filings LLC, we form New Mexico corporations daily, and we know exactly what it takes to make your corporation a reality.